 Sometimes instead of flowers and chocolate, your partner may be more than happy just to receive some extra help on a day when they’re burnt out and need to relax.

-If your significant other likes music, you can create a free custom playlist for him or her on sites like YouTube, Mixtape.me, or 8tracks.com.
+If your significant other likes to listen to the best melodicas, you can create a free custom playlist for him or her on sites like YouTube, Mixtape.me, or 8tracks.com.
 If they are a runner or listen to music on their daily commute, they’ll love this simple gift.

 One year, I created a playlist for my husband that included our favorite love songs since he is really into music.